cakephp/docs/en/appendices/orm-migration.rst

     }

-As you can see, they are pretty straightforward, they get a Query object instead of an array and they should return a Query object back.
-For 2.x users that implemented afterFind logic in custom finders, you can check the :ref:`map-reduce` section, or just use the collection functions.
+As you can see, they are pretty straightforward, they get a Query object instead of an array and must return a Query object back.
+For 2.x users that implemented afterFind logic in custom finders, you should check out the :ref:`map-reduce` section, or just use the collection functions.

-You may have noticed that custom finders receive an options array, you can pass any extra information to your finder using this parameter, but it also means good news for people migrating from 2.x.
+You may have noticed that custom finders receive an options array, you can pass any extra information to your finder using this parameter.
+This is great news for people migrating from 2.x.
 Any of the query keys that were used in previous versions will be converted automatically for you in 3.x to the correct functions::